kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 ### Service Upstream

-By default the NGINX ingress controller uses a list of all endpoints (Pod IP/port) in the NGINX upstream configuration.
+By default the Ingress-Nginx Controller uses a list of all endpoints (Pod IP/port) in the NGINX upstream configuration.

 The `nginx.ingress.kubernetes.io/service-upstream` annotation disables that behavior and instead uses a single upstream in NGINX, the service's Cluster IP and port.